zainabdhaif/wordle-project/ReadMe.md

 If all the letters turn green, then this means the user guessed the word correctly!!

+## Future enhancments

+* Showing the correct word if the user finishes his attempts without guessing the word correctly.
+* Enhancing the CSS and making the page more responsive.
+* Increasing the number of word in the possible words array.

 To try out the game click [here](https://zainabdhaif.github.io/wordle-project/).